Zoo of flows in a 3d gauged supergravity with periodic potential: Flows from AdS/dS to Minkowski

 To come to an autonomous dynamical system, it is convenient to use the scalar variable $X$ \cite{Gursoy:2008za} \be X=\frac{\dot{\phi}}{\dot{A}}, \ee which was also used for the case of the hyperbolic target space of the sigma-model \cite{Golubtsova:2022hfk,Golubtsova:2024dad,Golubtsova:2024odp}.
 Then we can represent the equations of motion as the autonomous system

 where the scalar field $\phi$ is defined on the interval $[-\pi,\pi]$.

 The system \eqref{cossys} has equilibrium points with coordinates $(\phi,X) =(0,0)$ and $(\phi,X) =(\pm\arccos{\left(\sqrt{\frac{a^2}{1+2a^2}}\right)},0)$, which are correspondingly related to AdS and dS vacua.
-It is important to note that the Minkowski vacua with $\phi=\pm\frac{\pi}{2}$, despite being the critical points of the potential, are not critical points of the system $\eqref{cossys}$, since $X$ is divergent in this case.
+It is important to note that the Minkowski vacua with $\phi=\pm\frac{\pi}{2}$, despite being the extrema of the potential, are not critical points of the system $\eqref{cossys}$, since $X$ is divergent in this case.
 Note that all equilibrium points of the system \eqref{cossys} are only saddles, so the phase portrait consists of stable/unstable manifolds.
-The manifolds act as separatrices.
+The manifolds act as separatrixes.

 The phase portrait of the system $\eqref{cossys}$ is depicted in Fig.~\ref{fig:cosflow}.

 Here and in the following, by using red and blue points, we explicitly label the $AdS$ and $dS$ points correspondingly.
 By purple points $M$ we formally label the Minkowski space, but these points exist on the phase portrait implicitly because they coincide with the points where $V=0$, where the vector field is singular.
 In Fig.~\ref{fig:cosflow}, four yellow and two green dashed vertical lines correspond to the zeroes of the potential, and horizontal lines are related to the equality $X^2=2a^2$, compensating the divergence in the term $V_{\phi}/V$.
 Hence, at the intersections of horizontal with vertical lines, the vector field is regular.
 As previously in \cite{Arkhipova:2024iem}, these intersection points are similar to the phase intersection points of an ordinary pendulum.